-- How much is considered a dose, for you?
+- How much is considered a dose for you?

 - When did you last take drugs?

-When detox is over, the person will have no active drugs in his/her body, but the habits supporting addiction will remain.
-These are the sorts of issues that are handled, head on, in a rehab program, and that work begins as soon as detox is over.
+While the detox is mainly focused on the physical health of the addict, many programs begin providing their patients with information about the nature of the addiction and the need for follow-up care while they’re in detox.
+When detox is over, the patients will have no active drugs in their bodies, but the habits supporting addiction will remain.
+These are the issues handled head-on in a rehab program.
+That work begins as soon as detox is over.
 By stressing the importance of these lessons now, at the beginning of detox, staff might be able to encourage addicts to enter rehab as soon as detox is over.